 Only state government selling deer licenses for $28 each make money on Government Livestock (deer), since they do not have to endure the feeding, damages and costs associated with deer, as the private property/vehicle owners are expected (but not required) to do this.
 Iowa hunting, license fees makes less than 30 million dollars each year on deer hunting in Iowa.

 On my property, I look at populations of deer as 200 pound, disease carrying rodents, eating, damaging and destroying my property, and perhaps my life.
-They spread Lyme disease to people, destroy the environment, and my property, and the sooner they are removed the better.
+They spread Lyme disease to people, our animals, destroy the environment, and my property, and the sooner they are removed the better.
 When we have rats destroying our property and spreading diseases we simply kill them.
 Why should it be any different with deer when the state refuses to stop the deer damage to our property, put up a fence, or pay for the personal damage caused by their animals?

 you want to know who you are?